10up/wpacceptance/docs/index.md

 The power of WP Acceptance is working with a team or CI process that is testing it's code against one set of environment instructions or *primary snapshot*.
 Of course, in order for this to be successful the environment instructions or primary snapshot must be kept relevant which is the responsiblity of the development team.
 For example, when new content types are added, content should be added via new environment instructions or a new primary snapshot created.

-Environment instructions are a simple set of instructions for defining an environment e.g. install WordPress, download twentynineteen theme, activate plugin, etc. A snapshot is a database/file package where everything e.g. WP version, theme, plugins, are preset.
+Environment instructions are a simple set of instructions for defining an environment e.g. install WordPress, download twentynineteen theme, activate plugin, etc (supported instructions are documented in [WP Instructions](https://github.com/10up/wpinstructions)).
+A snapshot is a database/file package where everything e.g. WP version, theme, plugins, are preset.
 You can use environment instructions OR snapshots, not both.
-Read [Snapshots vs. Environment Instructions](https://wpacceptance.readthedocs.io/en/latest/snapshots-vs-environment-instructions/).
+Read [Snapshots vs. Environment Instructions](#snapshots-vs-environment-instructions).

 To test a codebase on your local environment, you would run the following command in the directory of `wpacceptance.json`:
 ```